coinkite/BBQr/BBQr.md

 B$                  fixed header for this protocol (2 chars) H                   one char of data encoding: H=Hex
-P                   one char file type: P=PSBT, T=TXN, etc 05                  2-digits of HEX: total number of QR codes 00                  2-digits of HEX: which QR code this is in the sequence (HEX characters follow, 2 digits per byte of original data)
+P                   one char file type: P=PSBT, T=TXN, etc 05                  2-digits in base 36: total number of QR codes (0-9A-Z)
+00                  2-digits in base 36: which QR code this is in the sequence (HEX or Base32 characters follow)
 ```

 All blocks **must** be equal length, except for the last one.
 This